 On Thursday evening, May 8 at the Belasco Theatre, the Gardens Players of Forest Hills will compete in the Little Theatre Tournament for the Belasco trophy, this coveted prize which signifies in the opinion of competent judges the best amateur dramatic work done on a New York stage.
-The Gardens Players are presenting "Crabbed Youth and Age" by Lennox Robinson, the author of "The White Headed Boy," with the following cast: Mrs. Frederick Kiendl, Catherine Jones, Flore Verrees, Design Clayers of Maleille, Catherine Jones, Page 1987, 2011.
-Elsa Youngs, Denie Claypoole, Melville Greig, Edward Moir and Ordway Tead.
+The Gardens Players are presenting "Crabbed Youth and Age" by Lennox Robinson, the author of "The White Headed Boy," with the following cast: Mrs. Frederick Kiendl, Catherine Jones, Elsa Youngs, Denie Claypoole, Melville Greig, Edward Moir and Ordway Tead.
+Tickets for this performance can be procured from Miss Mary Taylor.
+Is Continental Avenue, at prices and Ordway Tead.
 Tickets for this performance can be procured from Miss Mary Taylor, 15 Continental Avenue, at prices from \$2.20 to \$.55.
 The Kittredge Players of Manhattan and The Playshop of Pelham Manor are the other competing groups on this night.
 Tickets on sale at the Belasco Theatre after